Best Internet Service for Seniors in 2024, Tested and Reviewed in 2024

 Internet Speeds

-AT&T advertises speeds up to 5 Gbps, but, like most providers, it rarely delivers those speeds.
-Like any internet provider, AT&T’s speeds vary based on the location and plan type.
+AT&T advertises speeds up to 5 Gbps.
+There’s a caveat — like most providers, it rarely delivers those speeds.
+AT&T’s speeds vary based on the location and plan type.
 Three of AT&T’s most popular internet plans advertise speeds of 300 Mbps, 500 Mbps, and 1 Gbps, while the top 10 percent of nationwide speed tests record speeds around 402.45 Mbps.

 We tested AT&T’s 50 Mbps plan and found very consistent speeds.
 We typically experienced download speeds of around 45 Mbps, just under our plan’s advertised speeds.